heavyai/jupyterlab-heavyai/README.md

 ## Releasing

+### Python Package

+First bump the version number in `setup.py`.

-Follow the [setuptools docs](https://setuptools.readthedocs.io/en/latest/setuptools.html#distributing-a-setuptools-based-project) on how to release a package:
+Then, follow the [setuptools docs](https://setuptools.readthedocs.io/en/latest/setuptools.html#distributing-a-setuptools-based-project) on how to release a package:

 ```bash